 Because communications is often siloed from the rest of IT, many government agencies and Federal system integrators (FSIs) haven’t yet taken advantage of the range of services available from unified communications (UC) platforms beyond video conferencing.
 MeriTalk sat down with Meredith Krar, director of Federal systems integrators for Zoom, to discuss how UC capabilities can benefit agencies and FSIs and explore how FSIs can meet the requirements of the Department of Defense (DoD) Cybersecurity Maturity Model Certification (CMMC) 2.0.

-MeriTalk: We’re talking today over ZoomGov, and probably thousands of Federal employees are doing the same thing right now.
-Online collaboration has become a core capability in government and in the private sector.
-People need to be able to work remotely and in hybrid arrangements, and so they need voice, video, chat, and information sharing capabilities wherever they are.
-How close are Federal agencies to realizing this vision today?
+MeriTalk: We’re talking today over Zoom for Government, a specialized platform designed for the Federal government, and probably thousands of Federal employees are doing the same thing right now.
+Online collaboration has become a core capability in both the government and private sector space.
+Employees need a hybrid work option that encompasses voice, video, chat, and information-sharing capabilities wherever they are.
+How close are Federal agencies to realizing this requirement today?

-But now, folks are starting to realize they can consume voice or UC as a service just as they could any other software application in the stack.
+But now, folks are starting to realize they can consume UC as a service just as they could any other software application in the stack.
 They’re realizing we don’t have to do elaborate network adjustments and poke holes in firewalls anymore.
 All of that can be replaced with a user ID and login.

 MeriTalk: What special considerations or requirements should agencies think about as they work to expand and improve communications capabilities for their employees and also for constituents or others using agency services?